Smart Beauty Mirrors: AR & AI to Replace Makeup Testers

 - Recording.
 A smart beauty mirror can be equipped with video or photo-taking features so consumers can save, share and review their try-on sessions.

 - Engagement analytics helps brands to gain some marketing insights by tracking how consumers interact with a certain product and their level of engagement e.g. returning customers, the lengths of the session, the number of items tried and etc.

 - Interactive controls.
-The touch screen enables interactive makeup mirror controls, e.g. swipe to browse products, tap to choose items.
+The touch screen enables interactive makeup mirror controls, e.g. swipe to browse products, and tap to choose items.
 However, because of the recently increased demand for hygiene protection in public places, our company has been working on the idea of touchless UI.
 It uses hand tracking and gesture recognition technologies to allow consumers to control the screens using hands, without touching any surfaces.

 AI Mirror Hardware